2025 Wimbledon Championships – Men's doubles

 Julian Cash and Lloyd Glasspool defeated Rinky Hijikata and David Pel in the final, 6–2, 7–6^{(7–3)} to win the gentlemen's doubles tennis title at the 2025 Wimbledon Championships.
 It was the first major title for both players.
 Cash and Glasspool became the first all-British pairing to win the men's doubles title at Wimbledon in the Open Era, and first overall since Pat Hughes and Raymond Tuckey in 1936.
 They saved three match points en route to the title, against defending champions Harri Heliövaara and Henry Patten in the quarterfinals.
-Hijikata and Pel were the first pair of alternates to reach a major final in the Open Era.
+Hijikata and Pel had also saved match points en route to the finals, doing so in three different matches: two in the first round against Göransson and Verbeek, one in the second round against Cash and Tracy, and two in the semifinals against Arévalo and Pavić.
+They became the first pair of alternates to reach a major final in the Open Era, having previously not met or spoken to each other before agreeing to pair up for the event.

 Marcelo Arévalo and Mate Pavić retained the ATP No. 1 doubles ranking by reaching the quarterfinals.
 Kevin Krawietz and the pair of Heliövaara and Patten were also in contention for the top ranking at the beginning of the tournament.